 Or chat online now with an Ivy Tech Representative.

 Online Orientation is available through Campus Connect

-If you do not have internet access, please come to campus and use our computers.
-Computers are available in the North Meridian Center Room 119 or the Lawrence Campus Room 139 during the following hours:
+If you do not have internet access, please come to campus and use our computers at the following locations: